-We repurchased over 2.7 million shares for approximately \$100 million (including transaction fees) during the year ended December 31, 2021.
-As of December 31, 2021, we had remaining authorization of \$927 million for future share repurchases.
-We did not repurchase shares in 2020.
+We repurchased 16.0 million common shares for approximately \$550 million (including transaction fees) during the year ended December 31, 2022.
+We repurchased over 2.7 million common shares for approximately \$100 million (including transaction fees) in 2021.
+As of December 31, 2022, we had remaining authorization of \$377 million for future share repurchases.
 For further information on share repurchases see Note 15: Shareholders' Interest.